gayi3rajesh/Top_Youtube_Dashboard/README.md

 1. T- series, Coco Melon and SET india are the channnels with the most subscribers
 2. SET india, T- series and PewDiePie are the channels with the most videos uploaded
 3. T- series, Coco Melon and SET india are the channels with the most views
-4. Music and Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music
+4. Music and Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focused on entertainment and music
 Recommendations
 # •	What do you recommend based on the insights gathered?
 1. T-series is the best YouTube channel to collaborate with if we want to maximize visibility because this channel has the most YouTube subscribers in the UK
-2. Although Mr Beast, cocomelon are regular publishers on YouTube, it may be worth considering whether collaborating with them with the current budget caps are worth the effort.
+2. Although Mr Beast, cocomelon are big names and regular publishers on YouTube, it may be worth considering whether collaborating with them with the current budget caps are worth the effort.
+This is due to the fact that there are other YouTubers with lesser subscribers generating more views per video leading to a greater RoI for us.
 3. The most profitable categories to deal with would be Music, Entertainment and then People & Blogs.
 Michael Jackson will be the most profitable option followed by Maluma, Adele and Rihanna.
-4. The top 3 channels to form collaborations with are Inside Edition, Ryan’s World and Tsuriki Show based on this analysis, because they attract the most engagement on their channels consistently.
+4. While looking only at the Engagement Rate of content, the top 3 channels to form collaborations with are Inside Edition, Ryan’s World and Tsuriki Show based on this analysis.
+Making early deals with these channels will boost ROI once their subscriber base grows and will be beneficial in the long run.

 ## Action plan

 Based on our analysis, we believe the best channel to advance a long-term partnership deal with to promote the client's products is the channels under music category like Michael Jackson, Adele etc
 We'll have conversations with the marketing client to forecast what they also expect from this collaboration.
-Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with DanTDM, Mister Max and NoCopyrightSounds channels in the future.
+Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with Inside Edition, Ryan’s World and Tsuriki Show channels in the future.
 •	What steps do we take to implement the recommended decisions effectively?
-1. Reach out to the teams behind each of these channels, starting with Dan Rhodes
+1. Reach out to the teams behind each of these channels, starting with Michael Jackson
 2. Negotiate contracts within the budgets allocated to each marketing campaign
 3. Kick off the campaigns and track each of their performances against the KPIs
 4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiences